Spinal manipulation: Providers

 In North America, it is most commonly performed by chiropractors, osteopathic physicians, and physical therapists.
 In Europe, osteopaths, chiropractors, and physiotherapists are the majority providers, although the precise figure varies between countries.
 In 1992, chiropractors were estimated to perform over 90% of all manipulative treatments given for low back pain treatment in the USA.
 A 2012 survey in the US found that 99% of the first-professional physical therapy programs that responded were teaching some form of thrust joint manipulation.

 Terminology

 Manipulation has been known by several other names.
 Chiropractors often refer to manipulation of a spinal joint as an 'adjustment'.
 Following the labeling system developed by Geoffery Maitland, manipulation is synonymous with Grade V mobilization.
 Because of its distinct segmental biomechanics (see section below), the term high velocity low amplitude (HVLA) thrust is often used interchangeably with manipulation.
-However, it is important to note that the magnitude of neither force, velocity, or amplitude are regarded as defining attributes.
+The magnitude of neither force, velocity, or amplitude are regarded as defining attributes.